peterpeterparker/daviddalbusco.com/src/blog/firebase-cloud-functions-git-commands-github-graphql-api.md

 > The only writeable part of the filesystem is the `/tmp` directory, which you can use to store temporary files in a function instance.
 This is a local disk mount point known as a "tmpfs" volume in which data written to the volume is stored in memory.
 Note that it will consume memory resources provisioned for the function.

-In addition, as far as I understand, temporary directories are not share across functions.
+In addition, temporary directories are not share across functions.
 It means for example that you cannot use such a folder to share data.

 The `tmp` order has not to be hardcoded.
 Instead of such, the [Node.js OS module](https://nodejs.org/api/os.html) can be used to retrieve the temporary folder.
-It can be more handy to use such function if for some reason it would change in the future, you never know 😉.
+It can be more handy to it if for some reason it would change in the future, you never know 😉.

 ```javascript
 import * as os from 'os';